TruncatedDinoSour/fa/doc/md/TYPES.md

 -   String
     -   It's invoked by: `Writting any data in "" and then specify a mutability context`
     -   It pushes ... onto the stack: `The string and then length`
-    -   It compiles down to: `The byte array gets created in data/rodata and then both get pushed onto the stack`
+    -   It compiles down to: `The byte array gets created and sized in data/rodata and then both get pushed onto the stack`
     -   Example: `"Hello world" ro`
 -   Boolean
     -   it's invoked by: `using the true/false keywords`